Career & Internship Fair - Spring 2015

 - To see more detail about open positions from that organization, click the Career Fairs tab within the organization listing.
 Look for the columns that correspond with the Fair you are attending.

-- Make a list of the organizations you would like to connect with at the Fair.
-When you arrive at the Fair, visit with the organizations you’re already interested in.
-Then, take time to visit with organizations you haven’t considered yet.
+- Make a list of the organizations you would like to connect with at the Fair, and be sure to visit those tables first.

-- Be open to meeting with employers you haven’t researched.
+- Take time to visit with other organizations as well.
 Employers are recruiting students who have the skills and personality that are a good fit for their organization.
-The reality is, though they may not have included your major or educational licensure area in their listing, they may be very interested in what you could bring to the position.
+Although they may not have included your major or educational licensure area in their listing, they may be very interested in what you could bring to the position.
 In fact, 50% of employers who attend the Fall and Spring Career Fairs recruit ALL majors.
-So, don’t eliminate organizations because they haven’t specifically listed that they’re recruiting your major.
-The organization may have more opportunities available than they’ve included in the Career Fair listing.
+Furthermore, organizations may have more opportunities available than they’ve included in the Career Fair listing.
 So take the time to network with different organizations and get the name of the hiring manager for jobs you’re interested in obtaining.

-- You’ll want to practice a brief introduction prior to the Fair.
+- You’ll want to practice a brief introduction or "elevator speech" prior to the Fair.

 - You will only have a few minutes with a recruiter, so you want to prepare a succinct statement to introduce and sell your professional self.
 Include where you are now (your name, your academic programs, your year), where you have been (prior experiences that qualify you), and where you are going (the type of experience/position you are looking for).

-- As the conversation with the employer progresses, you can also mention what excites you about working in this field in the future, how your interests and skills align with what they might be seeking, or what you’re passionate about.
+- As the conversation with the employer progresses, you can also mention what excites you about working in this field, how your interests and skills align with what they might be seeking, or what you’re passionate about.
 Think about what might set you apart.

-- You can practice your introduction and record a video of yourself to review using our InterviewStream service.
+- You can practice your introduction from home with a webcam by using InterviewStream.